Tuning

 • Drive encoders: This is the default.
 The IMU will also be used on mecanum to get better heading.

-• Two (dead) wheel: Change the right-hand-side of localizer = to new TwoDeadWheelLocalizer(hardwareMap, lazyImu.get(), PARAMS.inPerTick).
+• Two (dead) wheel: Change the right-hand-side of localizer = (mecanum, tank) to new TwoDeadWheelLocalizer(hardwareMap, lazyImu.get(), PARAMS.inPerTick).
 The code expects the parallel, forward-pointing encoder to be named "par" and the perpendicular one to be named "perp".

-• Three (dead) wheel: Change the right-hand-side of localizer = to new ThreeDeadWheelLocalizer(hardwareMap, PARAMS.inPerTick).
+• Three (dead) wheel: Change the right-hand-side of localizer = (mecanum, tank) to new ThreeDeadWheelLocalizer(hardwareMap, PARAMS.inPerTick).
 The code expects the two parallel encoders to be named "par0" and "par1" and the perpendicular one to be named "perp".

 If you choose to use dead wheels, drive encoders are not needed, and those encoder ports can be used for dead wheel encoders.
 You can change the names in TwoDeadWheelLocalizer/ThreeDeadWheelLocalizer to reflect the motor names of the slots the encoders were connected to.